hari-govind/angular-ws-notes/data_binding.md

 ```html
     <button [disabled]="isDisabled">Some Button<button>
 ```
 In the above example, `isDisabled` is a function defined in the logic(`component-name.component.ts`).
-The function should return a boolean value.
+The function in this case should return a boolean value.
+A full list of properties is available [here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).

 #### For passing data